Pennsylvania is well-known for having a diverse range of climates, which attract a wide variety of animals due to its ability to meet their needs.

 1. Downy Woodpecker

 The Downy Woodpecker is frequently mistaken for the Hairy Woodpecker’s smaller younger cousin.
-It has a black and white appearance, small in size, and has an extremely short lifespan.
+It has a black-and-white appearance, is small, and has an extremely short lifespan.

 Though the occasional Downy Woodpecker uses a nesting box, most are located exclusively in deadwood trees, where they prefer to nest.